grandrea/crosslinking-ms-tutorial/README.md

 #### Working with PDB files
-Upload the file "state-3_fit_chains.pdb" from the course package. in view, select the 3d viewer.
+In import... pdb files, Upload the file "state-3_fit_chains.pdb" from the course package. in view, select the 3d viewer.
 In the "annotation" tab at the top, toggle off the domains and select "PDB aligned region".
 What do you notice?
 Which protein is missing from the experimental structure?

 Let's look at the 3d structure now.
 To check if the crosslinks are satisfied by this model, open "view", "legends and colors" and then color the crosslinks by distance.
 Let's set satisfied up to 25 angstrom, borderline 25-30 and violated over 30 angstrom.
 Go back to the 3d viewer.
 What do you see?
 You can also toggle between all crosslinks and heteromeric only.
 Monitor the distances on the circle plot.